Ozzymara/mind-haven/README.md

 Colour selection carried greater significance for my project due to the specific needs of the end user and the importance of creating a visually appealing design.
 The chosen colours and artwork played a fundamental role in shaping a visually inviting and considerate space, ensuring that the design not only meets aesthetic expectations but also enhances user experience and well-being.
 Through extensive research, inspiration, and feedback, I carefully crafted a colour scheme that balances calmness, engagement, and accessibility.
 This approach incorporates elements of general colour theory alongside personal insights to create an intuitive and harmonious interface.

 To guarantee adherence to accessibility standards, the [Colour Contrast Checker](https://colourcontrast.cc/) (also available as a Chrome extension), [WebAIM](https://webaim.org/resources/contrastchecker/) Contrast Checker, and [Adobe Color](https://color.adobe.com/create/color-contrast-analyzer) tools were used to validate contrast levels.
-These tools helped to make informed decisions  with regards the final design.
+These tools helped to make informed decisions regarding the final design.

 | Main Palette  | Hex     | RGB             | Foreground | Hex     | RGB             |
 | ------------- | ------- | --------------- | ---------- | ------- | --------------- |